 Adopting a child can be a great way to expand your family while giving a home to a child who needs one.
 Gay people have the same rights to adopt as heterosexual people in the UK, but there are still various legal considerations that must be accounted for.

 Adopting is a popular option for same sex couples, alongside surrogacy and sperm and egg donation.
 All of these options require you to take the right steps legally to ensure your parental rights and responsibilities are clearly established and that the needs of the child are protected.

-Crisp & Co’s LGBT family law team have many years of experience dealing with gay adoption, as well as sperm and egg donation and surrogacy for same sex couples.
+Crisp & Co’s LGBTQIA family law team have many years of experience dealing with gay adoption, as well as sperm and egg donation and surrogacy for same sex couples.
 We can advise you on all aspects of adopting a child and related issues, making sure the process runs smoothly and all potential legal issues are anticipated and taken care of.
 This then leaves you free to move on with this new phase of your life.